 Financial Aid Grants

-Financial aide grants are made to families with demonstrated family financial need.
-Grants are made for one year to students in good academic standing, and applications for financial aid must be renewed each year.
+Financial aid grants are made to families with demonstrated family financial need for students in grades K - 8.
+Grants are made for one year to students in good community standing, and applications for financial aid must be renewed each year.
 Award decisions are made by Chapin’s Financial Aid Committee, which utilizes information supplied by families to TADS, a leading provider of financial aid assessment services, as well as additional factors and special circumstances, to determine a family's ability to contribute to tuition.

 All families are expected to pay a portion of tuition expenses, and grants will not be awarded in excess of demonstrated family financial need.
 Chapin will not provide aid to offset lifestyle expenditures that could have been diverted to education.
 Grants do not cover expenses over and above tuition such as gym uniforms, books, lunch, after school programs and Parents’ Association dues.